Some posts contain compensated links. Please read this disclaimer for more info.

 Admire Tsarevets Fortress

-During the two centuries when Veliko Tarnovo was the Second Bulgarian Empire’s capital, Tsarevets Fortress was the most important of all castles in Bulgaria.
+During the two centuries when Veliko Tarnovo was the Second Bulgarian Empire’s capital, Tsarevets Fortress was the most important of Bulgaria’s castles.
 Perched atop Tsarevets Hill, this glorious stronghold is incredibly preserved.
 It’s without question one of the absolute top things to see in Veliko Tarnovo and a major tourist attraction in Bulgaria.

 Additionally, this vast fortress also comprised more than 400 residential houses, about 20 churches, and four monasteries.